Papa (2024 film): Pre-production

 Funding was secured approximately six to seven years after the release of Port of Call, which Yung noted that the film initially struggled to attract investment because its title was deemed "not commercial enough".
 Yung continued to refine the screenplay until 2022, aiming to differentiate the story from Port of Call, despite both films revolving around murder, and rewrote the screenplay incorporating his personal experiences following the death of a family member and the changing social atmosphere.
 In June 2022, the film was greenlit as part of the Hong Kong Film Development Council's Operation Greenlight with a budget of HK$7,246,400 through the Film Production Financing Scheme, with Sean Lau and Jo Koo announcing as the lead cast and Amy Chin producing.
 After producing The Sparring Partner, Yung found himself in debt and had to make a low-budget Chinese romance film, Penny Pinchers (2024), to repay it while on holiday that same year and postponed Papa production.
 He returned to Hong Kong to direct Papa right afterwards, a film he described as a real "Hong Kong film", in contrast to Penny Pinchers, which he characterised as a "very mainland Chinese film".
 In February 2023, Ming Pao reported that production on an adaptation of the Heung Wo Street Murder was set to begin, coinciding with the box office success of the courtroom drama A Guilty Conscience (2023).
 Yung teased the production of the project in the same month, describing it as a "small-scale art-house film" and expressing uncertainty about whether it could be released in China.
-Jennifer Yu joined the cast in an undisclosed role in March 2023.
-(Note: Jennifer Yu did not appear in the theatrical version of the film.
-Several cast members' scenes were entirely cut from the theatrical version due to length constraints.)
+Jennifer Yu was reported to be part of the cast in March 2023.